cloud-ark/kubeplus/README.md

 Let’s look at an example of creating a multi-instance WordPress Service using KubePlus.
 The WordPress service provider goes through the following steps towards this on their cluster:

-1. Clone the repository locally

-2. Create cluster or use an existing cluster.
+1. Create cluster or use an existing cluster.
 For testing purposes you can create a [minikube](https://minikube.sigs.k8s.io/docs/) or [kind](https://kind.sigs.k8s.io/) cluster:

    `minikube start`